 UK records highest daily increase in coronavirus cases

-The total number of coronavirus cases in the country now stands at 2,599,789, the data showed.
+It was the seventh day in a row that daily new cases have topped 50,000 in Britain.
+The total number of coronavirus cases in the country now stands at 2,713,563, the data showed.

 London and many other parts of England have already been under the highest Tier Four restrictions, which require residents in the areas to stay at home, with limited exemptions.

-In Tier Four areas, people are also urged to work from home when they can, and should not enter or leave those areas.
+Under the Tier Four rules, people are also urged to work from home when they can, and should not enter or leave those areas.
 People should also not mix with anyone outside their own household, apart from support bubbles.

-The British government's Scientific Advisory Group for Emergencies (SAGE) has urged all regions of England to be placed in Tier Four restrictions
+Also on Monday, Scottish First Minister Nicola Sturgeon announced that Scotland would enter a new lockdown from midnight on Monday, as well as a shutdown of schools until Feb.
+1.

 To bring life back to normal, countries such as Britain, China, Germany, Russia and the United States have been racing against time to develop coronavirus vaccines.